How to create a "stained glass" quilt

 Rear view: a simple flourescent fixture is secured inside the box; an extra long electrical cord allows added maneuverability; and a switch on the cord placed within arm's reach makes it easy to turn on & off

-Creating a stained glass/Celtic design quilt using polyester leadline tape step by step....
+Creating a stained glass/Celtic design quilt using nylon or polyester leadline tape, step by step....

 Start by taping your pattern down to a light source - either a light box or large, preferably sunny window...